icerpc/icerpc-docs/pages/slice/language-reference/lexical-rules.md

 }
 ```

-As mentioned in the previous section, it's best to avoid using Slice keywords as identifiers.
+It's best to avoid using Slice keywords as identifiers.